LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/frontend.md

 :::note

-`encryptedString` is a blob not a string.
+`encryptedString` is a blob and not a string.
 :::

 2. Since our smart contract function `mintLitNFT()` takes a string for the encryptedDescription we convert the blob to a string below: